 He served a church mission speaking only Spanish for 2 years and is our household expert on all things Hispanic.

-He approved of this recipe.
-I think it’s spot on.
 It’s a watery cinnamon drink that tastes like rice.
-I know that doesn’t sound appealing but it is so refreshing.
+I know that doesn’t sound appealing but as a refreshing drink on a hot day or with a Mexican meal, it’s divine.

 WHAT IS HORCHATA?